-Advisory: Completion of SOC 1 with grade of "C" or better Hours: 54 lecture
+Advisory: Completion of SOC 1 with grade of "C" or better

 A sociological approach to the study of major social problems, addressing areas such as social stratification and social institutions.
 Utilizes a critical approach and emphasizes the social construction of social problems.
 (C-ID SOCI 115) (CSU, UC)